Department of Political Science

 Postdoctoral Research Associate

-Virginia Gray, Michele Hoyman, Michael Lienesch, Lewis Lipsitz, Stuart Elaine Macdonald, Michael MacKuen, Timothy McKeown, Dick Richardson, Lars Schoultz, James Stimson, James White.
+Virginia Gray, Michele Hoyman, Michael Lienesch, Lewis Lipsitz, Stuart Elaine Macdonald, Michael MacKuen, Timothy McKeown, Dick Richardson, Lars Schoultz, John Stephens, James Stimson, James White.

 Movies often reflect important social and political issues.
 In this course students will see a set of movies, discuss them, and put them into social and political contexts.